 Our Mission

 The center contains multiple exhibits focusing on the Gulf of Maine and the precarious balance between human use and healthy ecosystems.
 Visitors learn about the Gulf of Maine ecosystem and the local fishing industry it supports.
 The center contains a refrigerated aquarium with invertebrates from the coast and deep-ocean, while also providing hands-on touch tanks.
 In addition, a visit includes a tour with a biologist and unlimited time with the exhibits and touch tanks.

-We are open for the 2023 season from 10AM-5PM until Labor Day.
 We are closed on Wednesdays throughout the summer.
 Please arrive by 4:30 PM if you plan to attend in the afternoon.
 Please understand that this is a small, hands-on educational facility with limited staff and resources and not a full scale aquarium.
 We appreciate your understanding.

+Our Mission